Craig M. Berge Design Day Awards

 W.L.
 Gore and Associates Award for Lifelong Innovation ($1,250)

 This award honors a student team that has improved or enhanced the quality of life for individuals through the outcome of their project.
 It recognizes the improved standard of health, comfort, environment, community, and happiness experienced by an individual or group.
 Projects are judged on the ability to promote the well-being of humans through togetherness and the practicality of the implementation.
-Teams should be able to effectively communicate their design and how it will improve lives.
+Teams should be able to effectively communicate their design, express how it will improve lives, describe the current environment or paradigm, and generally speak towards the economic reality of a possible implementation.

 Mark Brazier Award for Best Biomedical System Design ($1,000)